-Across the Northern Territory, people out of work depend on JobSeeker and other payments to get by.
-Many are likely to be renting, yet this Snapshot shows that the payment is so low that its trapping people in poverty and housing stress.
-Cuts to the payment were being phased in right as this Snapshot was being taken, with all of the additional support provided during the pandemic now falling away.
-The new rate of JobSeeker, introduced from 31 March 2021, has not made a dent on affordability.
+Across the NT, people out of work depend on JobSeeker and other payments to get by.
+Many are likely to be renting, yet this Snapshot shows that the payment is so low that it is trapping people in poverty and housing stress.

-Raising the rate of JobSeeker and related payments above the poverty line will give badly needed relief to the people on the lowest incomes.
-It will allow them to afford the essentials they need to live their lives, and plan for their future.
+Raising the rate of JobSeeker and related payments above the poverty line offers critical relief to the people on the lowest incomes.
+It will enable them to afford the essentials they need to live their lives, and to plan for their futures.
 Most importantly, it will give more people the benefits of a secure home.